Dujiangyan Irrigation System

 Best Time to Visit

 Beyond its natural scenery, Dujiangyan is also known for its distinctive festivals.
 Around the Qingming Festival at the beginning of April, the ancient Water Release Festival is held, reenacting water-worship rituals that have continued for more than two thousand years, with a solemn and unique atmosphere.
-In late June, the Li Bing Memorial Ceremony commemorates Li Bing and his son through traditional rites, allowing visitors to experience the deep water-control culture and historical legacy of Dujiangyan alongside a relaxed sightseeing journey.
+In late June, the Li Bing Memorial Ceremony commemorates Li Bing and his son through traditional rites, allowing visitors to experience the deep water-control culture and historical legacy.

 How to Get to Dujiangyan